PrakashChinnaduraiK/webpack/README.md

 Webpack is a module bundler, it examines all of the modules in your application, create a dependency graph and then intelligently puts all of them together into one or more bundles .

-## I've tried some of the concepts and pushed the codes into differents branches in this project repo.
-Please check it out.